 Mostly it’s the elevation.
 At the peak, there is about half the oxygen in the air as there is at sea level.
 Operating in a low oxygen environment stresses the body.
 The body needs to adapt to high altitude to continue functioning or risk becoming sick.
 Gradual ascent is the key to decreasing the chances of altitude sickness.

 Does Kilimanjaro require technical climbing, such as rock climbing or ice climbing?

 Kilimanjaro is a hiking peak.
 There is no technical climbing and very little exposure (risk of injury due to a fall) or steep drop offs on the trails.
 There are some short sections where some scrambling is required (use of hands and feet), but the vast majority of the climb only involves trekking.

-Kilimanjaro is not dangerous relative to other high peaks, but there are about 10 deaths reported every year out of the approximately 30,000 people who climb, mostly due to acute mountain sickness (AMS).
+Kilimanjaro is not dangerous relative to other high peaks.
+One study found that the overall mortality rate was 13.6 per 100,000 climbers (.0136% death rate), or one death per 7,353 climbers.
+Most fatalities are due to acute mountain sickness (AMS).
 Having good guides who have the right medical training is very important for all climbers.

 Yes.
 It is a requirement for anyone climbing Kilimanjaro to be accompanied by a guide who is licensed by Kilimanjaro National Park.
 Most people who climb have a team of crew members consisting of a lead guide, assistant guide, cook and porters.

 How fit do you need to be to climb Kilimanjaro?

 You don’t have to be an Olympic athlete or superhuman.
 A reasonable degree of fitness is sufficient for most people to have a successful climb.
 As we mentioned before, Kilimanjaro is suitable for beginners; they do very well.
 The best advice is for everyone to arrive in great shape.
 Don’t underestimate the climb because you know someone did it who you believe was not fit.
 Train for the adventure.